Generalized Data Thinning Using Sufficient Statistics: The generalized thinning proposal

 \section{The generalized thinning proposal}

 We write $X$ to denote a random variable that can be scalar-, vector-, or matrix-valued (and likewise for $\Xt{1},\ldots,\Xt{K}$).
-We define \emph{generalized data thinning} as follows. \begin{definition}[Generalized data thinning] Consider a family of distributions $\mathcal P=\{P_\theta:\theta\in\Omega\}$.
-Suppose that there exists a distribution $G_t$, not depending on $\theta$, and a deterministic function $T(\cdot)$ such that when we sample $(\Xt{1},\ldots,\Xt{K})|X$ from $G_X$, for $X \sim P_\theta$, the following properties hold: \begin{enumerate} \item $\Xt{1},\ldots,\Xt{K}$ are mutually independent (with distributions depending on $\theta$), and \item $X=T(\Xt{1},\ldots,\Xt{K})$. \end{enumerate} Then we say that $\mathcal{P}$ is \emph{thinned} by the function $T(\cdot)$. \end{definition} When clear from context, sometimes we will say that ``$P_\theta$ is thinned'' or ``X is thinned,'' by which we mean that the corresponding family $\mathcal P$ is thinned.
+When referring to a random variable or parameter that can only be vector- or matrix-valued, we use bolded symbols. \begin{definition}[Generalized data thinning] Consider a family of distributions $\mathcal P=\{P_\theta:\theta\in\Omega\}$.
+Suppose that there exists a distribution $G_t$, not depending on $\theta$, and a deterministic function $T(\cdot)$ such that when we sample $(\Xt{1},\ldots,\Xt{K})|X$ from $G_X$, for $X \sim P_\theta$, the following properties hold: \begin{enumerate} \item $\Xt{1},\ldots,\Xt{K}$ are mutually independent (with distributions depending on $\theta$), and \item $X=T(\Xt{1},\ldots,\Xt{K})$. \end{enumerate} Then we say that $\mathcal{P}$ is \emph{thinned} by the function $T(\cdot)$. \end{definition} When clear from context, sometimes we will say that ``$P_\theta$ is thinned'' or ``X is thinned'', by which we mean that the corresponding family $\mathcal P$ is thinned.
 Intuitively, we can think of thinning as breaking $X$ up into $K$ independent pieces, but in a very particular way that ensures that none of the information about $\theta$ is lost.
 The fact that no information is lost is evident from the requirement that $X=T(\Xt{1},\ldots,\Xt{K})$.

-Sample splitting \citep{cox1975note} can be viewed as a special case of generalized data thinning. \begin{remark}[Sample splitting] Sample splitting, in which a sample of $n$ independent and identically distributed random variables is partitioned into $K$ subsamples, is a special case of generalized thinning.
+Sample splitting \citep{cox1975note} can be viewed as a special case of generalized data thinning. \begin{remark}[Sample splitting] Sample splitting, in which a sample of $n$ independent and identically distributed random variables is partitioned into $K$ subsamples, is a special case of generalized data thinning.
 Here, $T(\cdot)$ is the function that takes in the subsamples as arguments, and concatenates and sorts their elements.
 For more details, see Section~\ref{sec:sample-splitting}. \end{remark}

 Furthermore, Definition~\ref{def:thinning} is closely related to the proposal of \cite{neufeld2023data}.

 \begin{remark}[Thinning convolution-closed families of distributions] \cite{neufeld2023data} show that some well-known families of convolution-closed distributions, such as the binomial, negative binomial, gamma, Poisson, and Gaussian, can be thinned, in the sense of Definition~\ref{def:thinning}, by addition: $T\left(\xt{1}, \ldots, \xt{K}\right) = \sum_{k=1}^K \xt{k}$. \end{remark}